susanw1/zscript/docs/Zcode.md

 ### Commands

-Each command must contain a command code (except empty commands), indicated by the 'R' field, otherwise a `UNKNOWN_CMD` error must be given.
+Each command must contain a command code (except empty commands), indicated by the 'Z' field, otherwise a `UNKNOWN_CMD` error must be given.
 If this is less than 0x10, then it is a system command.
 Upon startup, an Zcode receiver must be in a `not activated` state, and respond to any non-system command with an `NOT_ACTIVATED` error.

 Any command which is addressed as a broadcast, and is intended to find Zcode receivers which have not already been discovered,